TALiNT Partners Insights provides invaluable information that enables businesses to make informed, strategic decisions.

 A key trend will be toward greater personalisation through AI-powered chatbots and targeted, skills-based job recommendations.
 There will also be an increased focus on employer branding to reflect the growing amount of employer research done by candidates.
 Recruitment will be optimised for candidates with disabilities and cultural differences, with DEI being a core design principle rather than an afterthought.

 Many jobs of the future don’t even exist yet, but the highly personalised candidate experience is here to stay.
-Employers will develop new strategies to improve efficiency and give candidates more autonomy in the hiring process, like adding themselves to a talent pool and accepting/declining jobs based on their interests.
+Employers will create strategies to improve efficiency and give candidates more autonomy, like joining talent pools and selecting jobs.
 Some more key trends to watch out for in the coming years include:

 Super apps: These multifunctional platforms will combine many aspects of the candidate journey into one place – including job search, content, assessment, interview scheduling, interviews, and contract management.
 This is already a trend in Asia with consumer apps like Grab, WeChat and GoJek.